Ninemile Wildlands Training Center (NWTC)

 The Ninemile Wildlands Training Center (NWTC) is located at the historic Ninemile Ranger Station on the Lolo National Forest in west central Montana.
 Our facility, the Ninemile Remount Depot, is listed on the National Register of Historic Places.
 The Remount Depot was built in the 1930's by the Civilian Conservation Corps as a pack stock breeding/training facility and is still a working ranch.
 Because of our unique facility and history of training at the Remount, the NWTC was started in 1988 to again provide traditional skills training to Forest Service employees.
 These classes cover all different types of traditional skills: care and handling of traditional tools, horsemanship and packing, historic building preservation and maintenance, and low impact backcountry stock use.

-So what's a Heritage Expedition?
+What is a Heritage Expedition?

 Heritage Expeditions is part of a National program that allows us (the Forest Service) to open the classes offered by the Ninemile Wildlands Training Center to the public.
 In 1998, we offered our first Heritage Expeditions here at Ninemile and received a tremendous response.
 In this year's program we continue to offer many heritage expedition courses.